The Fireship

-The Fireship is one of a series of nautical novels by C. Northcote Parkinson.
+The Fireship is a 1975 novel by British naval historian C. Northcote Parkinson, one of a series of nautical novels by the author.
 It is set in the late 18th century, when Britain was at war with Revolutionary France.
 Parkinson's hero is a junior naval officer.
 Unlike many fictional officers Parkinson's hero, Richard Delancey, does not have any powerful patrons to ease his way to promotion.

 In The Devil to Pay, the first novel Parkinson wrote about Delancey, his hero goes through a long series of adventures before he can find himself an appointment.
 In The Fireship Delancey has a position.
 He is the second lieutenant of HMS Glatton, a converted vessel from the British East India Company, fitted with an experimental armament consisting of all short-range, large-caliber carronades.

 HMS Glatton is part of Admiral Adam Duncan's fleet blockading the Batavian Republic.

 Plot summary

 In 1797, the year the novel begins, the Royal Navy was beset by two serious mutinies.

 The main grievance of the mutineers were over pay and working conditions.
 The sailors hadn't received a raise in decades, whereas the soldiers had just received a significant raise.
 Discipline was harsh and most of the seamen were conscripts.

 Unsurprisingly, Admiral Duncan's fleet was seriously affected.

 Quick thinking on the part of the first lieutenant of Delancey's ship prevents the mutiny from taking hold, and the Glatton is able to join Admiral Duncan's ship, and bluff until the rest of the fleet joins him.
 But he had to shoot a mutineer to do so.

 Since the mutineer's death occurred in port, the first lieutenant has to stay ashore, and Delancey has to assume his duties.
 He is acting first lieutenant when the Dutch fleet leaves port and is engaged by Admiral Duncan's fleet.